robgoyal/CS_Notes/Summer_2017_CS_Notes.md

 When we're looking at binary to hexadecimal, group four binary digits and use the mapping to convert the 4 binary digits to hexadecimal.
 The same process can be applied when we're looking at hexadecimal to binary.

+### Recursion

+Recursion is a method of programming where a function invokes or executes itself to provide an elegant solution.
+All recursive functions need to meet two cases:
+- Base case: terminates the recursive function when condition is met
+- Recursive case: recursion will occur

+### Call Stack

+Each time a function is called, the system sets memory aside for that function and this chunk of memory is usually called a stack frame which lives on the stack.
+If the main function calls func1() which then calls func2(), all three functions will be on the stack.
+The most recently called function is always at the top of the stack (active frame).
+If a new function is called, that will be pushed onto the stack and when a function finishes its work (returns), it'll be popped off the stack and return access to the next frame on the stack and this next frame will pick up from when it called the popped function.

+When a recursive function is called, each recursive function call will be pushed onto the stack.
+When the base case is met, the recursive function will sequentially pop off each stack frame returning a value to the next stack frame.

 ## Programming Languages

 ### Java